- About Us - What makes us unique

 Sandy enjoys helping people and previously owned her own business in Lakeport for 2 years so she knows what it takes to please clients.
 She brings that experience to her kind customer service at Middletown Animal Hospital.
 Previously from Washington DC, Sandie has lived in Lake County for 7 years.
 Sandie lives in Kelseyville and spends her free time with her 2 daughters and 3 dogs (Daisy, Duke & Moose).

 Kris is in charge of maintenance of the 5 acres at Middletown Animal Hospital June of 2008.
-This is no small task as the property encompasses the animal hospital, feed store, boarding kennel, hospital stalls/stocks, hay barn, and residence.
-Also included is the 7 fenced pastures and round pen.
+This is no small task as the property encompasses the animal hospital, boarding kennel, hospital stalls/stocks, hay barn, and residence.
+Also included are the 7 fenced pastures and round pen.
 We make sure that the hospital and grounds are in top condition so Kris keeps busy year round.

 New Client Offer $25 Off Any Service